davidlj95/ngx/projects/ngx-meta/e2e/README.md

 #### E2E tests

 Use the `ngx-meta/e2e: meta *` run configurations to run E2E tests without having to open the Cypress UI.
 Tests will appear integrated inside WebStorm.
 Remember to serve a sample app first.

+## Quirks

+### Typescript errors

+Do restart the Typescript language service when updating library's code if the sample app reports errors.
+Sometimes it gets lost as doesn't detect that library code changed.

+In WebStorm, you can [search for an action](https://www.jetbrains.com/help/webstorm/searching-everywhere.html#ws_search_actions) named `Restart Typescript service`

+In Visual Studio Code, with a Typescript file opened, [open the command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and look for `Typescript: Restart TS Server`